Earth

 Throughout the game, players must balance immediate gains with long-term planning, leveraging the unique abilities of their cards to maximize their ecosystem's efficiency.
 The accessible ruleset makes Earth approachable, while the depth of strategy rewards thoughtful play and creative combinations.

-From a logistics standpoint, Earth is a main event game.
-The standard box is serviceable, but the insert is minimal—expect to spend a few minutes sorting the massive card pool and prepping the table.
-Upgraded wooden tokens are a practical investment; the default cardboard pieces are fiddly and slow down play.
-The game’s footprint is significant, especially at higher player counts, so reserve a large table and plan for a 90-minute session.
-This isn’t a filler or a warm-up; it’s the centerpiece of a game night, best slotted when you have a focused group and the table space to match.
+From a logistics standpoint, Earth is a main event title that demands both space and attention.
+The standard box is serviceable, but the minimal insert means setup and teardown are manual affairs—expect to spend time sorting and shuffling a massive card pool.
+Upgraded wooden components are a practical investment, as the default cardboard tokens are undersized for repeated handling.
+The game’s footprint is significant; you’ll need a large table and a group willing to commit to a full 90-minute session.
+This isn’t a filler or a warm-up—it’s the centerpiece of a dedicated game night, best suited for groups who appreciate a busy, evolving play area and don’t mind a bit of pre-game organization.

 Category